Credit 101: The Ultimate Guide to Credit in 2024

 Second, each time you make a payment on this card, it is reported as a credit payment on time.
 Most consumers erroneously look at secured cards as pre-paid debit or gift cards.
 This is certainly a misnomer.

 Finally, use as little of your extended credit as you possibly can.
 Again, this comes down to financial planning.
-For example, if you combine all your lines of credit and determine you have $50,000 available, DO NOT consider this as a windfall.
+For example: if you combine all your lines of credit and determine you have $50,000 available, DO NOT consider this as a windfall.
 Keep your balances low, and your credit score (and you) will thank you later.

 Make Credit Cards Work FOR You

 We here at ChooseFI embrace the art of making your credit cards work for you.
-If you have a high credit score, financial institutions will offer perks ranging from redeemable points for products to a high volume of travel rewards or miles.
-The process may seem daunting at first, but once you get the hang of it, you’ll understand why we dedicated an entire section of our website to credit card travel rewards.
-Don’t forget to check out our free Travel Rewards 101 series, grab the interactive PDF here, and see our top recommended credit card offers here.
+If you have a high credit score, financial institutions will offer perks that range from points redeemable for products to a high volume of travel rewards or miles.
+The process may seem daunting at first, but once you get the hang of it, you'll understand why we dedicated an entire section of our website to credit card travel rewards.
+Don't forget to check out our free Travel Rewards 101 series, grab the interactive PDF here, and see our top recommended credit card offers here.

 Dive deeper: 3 Different Types Of Travel Rewards Credit Cards

-Things to Consider Before You Start
+[elementor-template id="45211"]Things to Consider Before You Start

-• Do not overextend your credit limits – this negates the risk v reward factor.
+Do not overextend your credit limits – this negates the risk v reward factor.

-• Reward points may expire, so make a note of expiry dates on your smartphone’s calendar.
+Reward points may expire, so make a note of expiry dates on your smartphone's calendar.

 How to Start Making Credit Cards Work for You